Next economic package soon; govt steps up efforts to take inputs from ministries

 The MSME fund may also be used to provide interest subvention on loans taken by the sector to reduce their burden and allow some of these labour intensive segments to operate smoothly.

-"The contours of the package are being finalised, and the actual timing of the announcement is still to be worked out.
-But it would be done soon," said an official source.
+“The contours of the package are being finalised, and the actual timing of the announcement is still to be worked out.
+But it would be done soon,” said a source.

-Though the next set of package from the government to fight the disruptions caused by the Covid-19 outbreak is expected to be much wider to cover the concerns of the India Inc., particularly the worst-hit travel and tourism, hospitality and aviation sectors, sources said that the government may adopt a phased approach to see that only such measures that immediately benefit a sector during the lockdown are announced first before looking at measures to bring the economy back on track after the lockdown.
+Though the next government package is expected to be much wider to cover the concerns of the India Inc., particularly the worst-hit travel and tourism, hospitality and aviation sectors, sources said the Centre may adopt a phased approach to see only such measures immediately benefit a sector are announced first.

-While talks with the stakeholders have taken place in different sectors and their needs have been analysed by the Finance Ministry, it is felt that the MSMEs have been hit hard at different levels and need support immediately.

-There is wide speculation that the next economic stimulus package could be bigger than the Rs 1,70,000 crore worth of schemes announced by Finance Minister Nirmala Sitharaman in late March, focusing on providing food security to the poor and giving money in their hands to fight the Covid-19 pandemic.
+There is wide speculation the next economic stimulus package could be bigger than the Rs1,70,000 crore worth of schemes announced by FM Nirmala Sitharaman in late March, focusing on providing food security to the poor and giving money in their hands to fight the pandemic.

-There is also a suggestion to involve five to six big corporate houses in the production of key items of consumption for the masses so that the country doesn't face shortages once demand picks up.
-This could be done by providing direct linkages of farmers with corporate entities so that key food produce reaches the factories for processing and production.

-While announcing the last package, Sitharaman had indicated that concerns of the India Inc. and SME segments and other sectors of the economy impacted by the present lockdown may be looked at and the government would come up with a plan later.
+Meanwhile, the PM deliberated on ways to reform the farm sector with emphasis on agriculture marketing, access of farmers to institutional credit and freeing the sector of curbs with appropriate backing of laws.

 (To view our epaper please click here.
 For all the latest News, Mumbai, Entertainment, Cricket, Business and Featured News updates, visit Free Press Journal.
 Also, follow us on Twitter and Instagram and do like our Facebook page for continuous updates on the go)